AutoSamp: Autoencoding k-space Sampling via Variational Information Maximization for 3D MRI: Methods

 \subsection{Multi-Channel Acquisition and Reconstruction Models}

 Our overall network architecture is illustrated in Figure \ref{fig:architecture}.
 We represent the acquisition (encoding) model with the nuFFT operator that is parameterized by the sampling locations $\phi$ in k-space.
-This enables us to represent k-space sampling locations as continuous variables and directly optimize for the sampling pattern by backpropagating through $\phi$.
+Using nuFFT instead of an FFT enables us to represent the k-space sampling locations as continuous variables.
+As a result, we directly optimize the sampling pattern by backpropagating through $\phi$.
 In the multi-channel MRI setting, the acquisition model admits

 where $C$ is the number of channels, $S_i \in \complex^{N\times N}$ is a diagonal matrix containing coil sensitivity profiles for coil $i$, and $F_{nu}(\phi): \complex^N\rightarrow\complex^{M/C}$ is the nuFFT operator at sampling locations specified by $\phi$.